MoralisWeb3/docs/docs/02-streams-api/evm/getting-started/using-node-js-sdk.md

 ---
-title: "Using NodeJS SDK"
+title: "Using the SDK"
 slug: "../using-node-js-sdk"
-description: "Learn how to use the Moralis Streams API to monitor a wallet with NodeJS SDK.
+description: "Learn how to use the Moralis Streams API to monitor a wallet with the SDK.
 Create a stream, install the SDK, attach an address, and receive webhooks with transaction details."
-sidebar_position: 2
+sidebar_position: 1
 ---

 In these examples, we will learn how to create and manage a Stream.